gchamon/nunet-invoice-generator/README.md

 ## Installation

 This project uses `uv` for package management.
+See <https://github.com/astral-sh/uv?tab=readme-ov-file#installation> for details.

 To install dependencies:

 ```bash
 # Create a new virtual environment and install dependencies